mesacarlos/WebConsole/README.md

 Also, you can modify `language` to view console and command messages in your preferred language.
 Valid languages are English (`en`), Spanish (`es`), Portuguese (`pt`), Russian (`ru`) and Chinese (`zh`). **IMPORTANT: There is a known issue with Microsoft Windows cmd that shows weird characters when using a language different than English.
 If you are using Windows to host your server, check [this wiki page](https://github.com/mesacarlos/WebConsole/wiki/Show-local-characters-in-Windows-Console) to solve the problem**.

 You can see a tutorial on how to activate SSL [in this link](https://github.com/mesacarlos/WebConsole/wiki/SSL-Configuration).
-SSL **is not** required for WebConsole to work, you can still use it without encription.
+SSL **is not** required for WebConsole to work, you can still use it without encription, unless you are hosting your client in a HTTPS server, in this case is mandatory to enable SSL in all your servers due to web browsers restrictions.

 ## Using web interface